Welcome to Lasang Pinoy NWA, a Filipino restaurant in Downtown Rogers, AR.

 = History/Legend

-Contains Wheat |
+Contains Mammal |

 Contains Soy |

-Contains Mammal
+Contains Wheat

-Turon (tooo-rohn)
+Turon (too-rohn)

 3 pieces of Thai banana, sweetened with brown sugar wrapped in lumpia crepe and deep fried.
 Served with House- made coconut crème anglaise.
-Upcharge for Ube ice cream

 Halo Halo